 Pool Play allows you to pool tickets together from different people and increase your odds of winning.
 This is similar to an office lottery pool where employees pool together their tickets in case someone has the winning ticket.
 They then distribute the winnings to everyone in the pool.

-Yotta is soon launching a Mastercard debit card.
+Yotta has a Mastercard debit card.
 And, you guessed it, you’ll earn tickets for using it.
 For every $10 spent, you’ll earn one ticket towards the next week’s drawing.

-You’ll also have a 1 in 500 chance to win the item you just bought for free.
-If you can spend $2,000 in the first four months of opening an account, you’ll earn 1,000 tickets.
+You’ll also have up to a 1 in 100 chance to win the item you just bought for free.
+If you can spend $2,000 in the first four months of opening an account, you’ll also earn 1,000 bonus tickets.

 Cardholders will also be automatically upgraded to a premium metal card once they've made 10 referrals.
-Customers can join the waitlist for the Yotta Debit Card today inside the mobile app.
+Customers can use the Yotta Debit Card today in the mobile app.

 You’re limited to six withdrawals during a statement period.
 This limit is standard across banks.
 Additionally, the following dollar limits apply: